go-gorm/gorm.io/pages/docs/belongs_to.md

 For a above example, to define a model that belongs to `User`, the foreign key should be `UserID`.

-GORM provides a way to customzie the foreign key, for example:
+GORM provides a way to customize the foreign key, for example:

 ```go
 type User struct {